inorbit-ai/ros_inorbit_samples/inorbit_republisher/README.md

 ## Publishing latched values

-Republishing latched topics requires a special treatment to make sure that the agent receives data properly (this case is prone to subscription issues depending on nodes startup timing).
+Republishing latched topics requires a special treatment to make sure that all latched messages, from each mapping defined, get published when a new subscriber connects to the output topic (this case is prone to subscription issues depending on nodes startup timing).
 To achieve this, add a flag to the input topic config indicating that it is latched:

 ```yaml
 republishers: